-Published on December 14th, 2020 by Nikos Sismanis
+Published on June 15th, 2022 by Nikolaos Sismanis

-As a result, income-oriented investors currently have a hard time to find income-producing securities, with most of the higher-yielding ones having significant risks attached.
-Thankfully, another category of equities has historically been an excellent source of stable income streams, most often featuring a more balanced risk/reward investment case.
+As a result, income-oriented investors have a hard time finding income-producing securities, with most of the higher-yielding common stocks having significant risks attached.
+Thankfully, another category of equities has historically been an excellent source of stable high-yield income streams, most often featuring a more balanced risk/reward investment case.
 These are none other than preferred stocks.

 What Is Preferred Stock?